BrunoMancinelli/Homework3/README.md

 Please, once you have cloned the repository, open the Homework3 folder, copy the files into the directory associated with the Docker container and delete the old one.

-After completing, build the packages by doing:
+After completing this operation, build the packages by doing:

      $ colcon build